sensu/sensu-chef/README.md

 `node.sensu.use_unstable_repo` - If the build resides on the "unstable" repository.

+`node.sensu.use_existing_repo` - If a sensu repository is already configured (e.g. when you have a mirror repo or need a custom repo for proxy configuration)

 `node.sensu.directory` - Sensu configuration directory.

 `node.sensu.log_directory` - Sensu log directory.